Our courses enable you to apply the theoretical grasp to multicultural and internationally oriented working life.

 The best way to learn about the ICE programme is through our students.
 Learn about their insights into the university, studies and life in Helsinki and career plans or paths.

-Read stories featuring current ICE students:
+Read stories featuring ICE alumni while they were still students:

 Meet alumni of the ICE programme who are working in Finland and abroad.